electron/electron/docs/development/pull-requests.md

   - perf: A code change that improves performance
   - refactor: A code change that neither fixes a bug nor adds a feature
   - style: Changes that do not affect the meaning of the code (linting)
+  - vendor: Bumping a dependency like libchromiumcontent or node

 Other things to keep in mind when writing a commit message: